tobbioleg/DownloadFullInstaller-2/README.md

 ![Downloads](https://img.shields.io/badge/Downloads-43-00cd00) -->

 **Note**: As of June 2025, [DownloadFullInstaller](https://github.com/scriptingosx/DownloadFullInstaller) by scriptingosx (no movement in the last 3 years) has been archived by the developer.
 So, no more changes will be made to the original repository and it will remain as is.<br>
-DownloadFullInstaller-2 is the standalone (<em>unforked</em>) version of DownloadFullInstaller.
+DownloadFullInstaller 2 is the standalone (<em>unforked</em>) version of DownloadFullInstaller.
 I'll keep my repo active and up to date as long as it is useful to other users.

 ---